Dutch Australians: 20th century

 A number of people from the Dutch East Indies (present-day Indonesia) found their way to Australia during World War II and joined Allied forces in the fight against the Japanese.
 The Dutch East Indies government operated from Australia during the war.
 Free Dutch Submarines operated out of Fremantle after the invasion of Java.
 The joint No. 18 and No. 120 RAAF squadrons formed at Canberra, and was a combined Dutch and Australian Squadron.
 It used B-25 Mitchell bombers, supplied by the Dutch Government before the war.
 The Netherlands East Indies Forces Intelligence Service (NEFIS) was based in Melbourne during the war.

 Post-war settlers in Australia arrived as part of Australia's assisted migration program.
 Many arrived by sea on the MS Johan van Oldenbarnevelt, while others flew with KLM.

 Demographics

 At the 2021 census, 381,946 people nominated Dutch ancestry (whether alone or in combination with another ancestry), representing 1.5% of the Australian population.
 At the 2021 census, there were 66,481 Australian residents who were born in the Netherlands.

+Besides Netherlands, large number of Australians with Dutch Ancestry have origin from South Africa, Indonesia and Sri Lanka.
+These countries have had a long and extensive History of Dutch Colonialism.